CosmWasm/sylvia-book/src/basics/reusability.md

 but we don't know what contracts will use this interface.

 Our trait defines three methods.
 Let's implement them on our contract.
-`Sylvia` still grows and there can be some type duplications in the future.
+^Sylvia still grows and there can be some type duplications in the future.
 I recommend keeping all
 three: contract implementation, interface definition and interface implementation on contract in separate modules.